archesproject/arches-docs/docs/administering/designing-the-database.rst

 Almost all aspects of Resource Model and Branch design are handled in the Graph Designer.
 The exception is Functions, which are handled in the separate Function Manager.

-The Graph Designer comprises three tabs, the `Graph Tab`_, `Cards Tab`_, and `Permissions Tab`_.
+The Graph Designer comprises three tabs, the `Graph Tab`_, `Cards Tab`_, and `Permissions Tab`_ (the Permissions Tab is available after you click the "Make changes without publishing" option).
 Each tab is used to configure a different aspect of the Resource Model: In the Graph Tab you design the node structure, in the Cards Tab you configure the user interface (card) for each nodegroup, and in the Permissions Tab you are able to assign detailed permission levels to each card.
 The general workflow for using the Graph Designer is to proceed through the tabs in that same order.

 Graph Tab
 ---------